xdobry/rdfglance/Readme.md

 - Easy to install
 - Small Desktop App
 - 100% React free
+- Multithread Processing to use 100% of your CPU power
 - No HTML
 - No Server needed
 - Programmed by real programmer with real programming language